propellerlabsio/meteor-ui5-website/public/docs/tutorial/07-Accounts.md

               details: oError.toString()
             });
           }
-          // call these functions if no error log in
+          // Call these functions if no error log in
         } else if (Meteor.user()){
           var oTasks = this.byId('TaskList');
           oTasks.setVisible(true);